 \subsection{Perturbative unitarity constraints}

 We first focus on perturbative unitarity limits on the quartic scalar couplings of the theory.
-High energy two-to-two scattering amplitude can be expressed as
+The High energy two-to-two scattering amplitude can be expressed as

-We consider the processes that only contains the 7-plet field in both initial and final states.
-There are 28 combination of the states for the initial and final states, given by:
+We consider the processes that only contain the 7-plet field in both initial and final states.
+There are 28 combinations of the states for the initial and final states, given by,